Creamy Asian Salad Dressing

 I tried a small batch at first but did not fall in love with at first.
 I let my family try it and they all demanded I make this for the rest of my life.
 I made this about a month ago, and have made several batches since then.
 I have come to terms with this dressing and have fallen in love.
 I love putting in on sandwiches and even Falafel.

-Sophia McKenzie
+3. Sophia McKenzie says:

 5 stars